 Security is integrated into our products and operations through our Oracle Cloud Infrastructure Methodology.
 This centralized methodology defines our approach for the core security areas that form the security foundation from which we build our products.
 This approach lends itself to agility and helps us apply best practices and lessons learned from one product across the business, thus raising the security of all our products.

 - Incident response: We have developed strong processes and mechanisms to enable us to respond to and address incidents as they arise.
 We maintain 24/7 incident response teams ready to detect and respond to events.
 Our critical staff members carry paging devices that enable us to call on the expertise needed to bring issues to resolution.
 We have also built a process to help us learn from our incidents.
 We perform root cause analysis through our Corrective Action/Preventative Action (CAPA) process.
-CAPAs are intended to discover process gaps and changes that should be made by the business after an incident.
+CAPAs are intended to discover process gaps and changes that the business can make after an incident.
 CAPAs act as a common language that we can use to reflect on an issue and capture concrete steps to improve future operational readiness.
 CAPAs capture the root cause of an issue, what is required to contain or fix the issue, and what steps we must take to ensure that the issue does not recur.
 Our leadership team reviews all CAPAs, looks for cross-organizational applications for learned lessons, and ensures that actions are implemented in a timely manner.

 - Network security: By default, customer communications with Oracle Cloud Infrastructure services are done using the latest TLS ciphers and configuration to secure customer data in transit, and hinder any man-in-the-middle attacks.
 As a further defense in depth, customer commands to the services are digitally signed using public keys, to prevent any tampering.
 The services also deploy proven, industry-leading tools and mechanisms to mitigate distributed denial of service (DDoS) attacks and maintain high availability.